AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Case Studies

+\paragraph{Helpful Example} Figure~\ref{fig:good_diagram} presents a schematic of the issue \texttt{scikit-learn-13779} from SWE-Bench Verified and its symbolic explanation.
+The issue description, shown at the top-left, reports failure when the \texttt{estimator} parameter is \texttt{None}.
+A candidate patch, generated by SpecRover and displayed at the top, appears to handle the parameter correctly.
+However, in a real-world context, it would be difficult to immediately trust this patch, since LLMs are known to produce plausible but incorrect patches~\cite{sarkar2022like}.
+Developers would likely need to inspect the code carefully to understand the patch’s logic and its effects.

+On the bottom half of Figure~\ref{fig:good_diagram}, we illustrate how the symbolic explanation from \toolname can help understand both the issue and the patch.
+First, the input condition, shown on the left, accurately indicates that the issue arises when the \texttt{estimator} parameter is \texttt{None}.
+Second, infection condition 1, shown in the middle, further helps to understand the issue by indicating the values of key local variables in a buggy execution.
+Third, infection condition 2 is particularly helpful for understanding the patch by SpecRover: this condition indicates that the bug is triggered when the variable \texttt{step} is \texttt{None}, which is exactly the case handled by the patch.
+Finally, the PBT in the explanation can be executed to check automatically that the issue is resolved by the patch.

-\paragraph{Unhelpful Example} We present results from bug \texttt{django-14539} as an example of an unhelpful symbolic explanation.
-In this case, the bug report mentions that the \texttt{urlize} function has a bug.
-There are in fact two \texttt{urlize} functions in the \texttt{django} repository, and the bug report does not specify which is problematic.
+\paragraph{Unhelpful Example} We present an unhelpful symbolic explanation generated for the issue \texttt{django-14539}.
+The issue description mentions that the \texttt{urlize} function has a bug.
+There are in fact two \texttt{urlize} functions in the \texttt{django} repository, and the bug report does not clarify which.
 In fact, only one of these two (defined in \texttt{html.py}) has real functionality; the second function (defined in \texttt{defaultfilters.py}) is simply calling the first.
 However, both the input condition and the generated infection condition erroneously focus on the \texttt{defaultfilters.py} file.
 As a result, the symbolic explanation does not provide useful information about the root cause of the bug (and the error propagation chain) within the \texttt{html.py} file.
-This shows that our explanations can sometimes focus on correlated phenomena, rather than conducting a full analysis of the causal chain responsible for the bug.
+This shows that our explanations can sometimes focus on correlated phenomena, rather than conducting an accurate analysis of the causal chain responsible for the bug.
 The example gives a source of improvement of our work.